arxcdr/androidnotes/README.md

 # androidnotes
-A basic note-taking app for Android.
+A simple note-taking app for Android.

+Based on the Complete Android Oreo Developer Course by Rob Percival.